Academic Policies

 Each academic year commences with the fall semester and includes the spring and summer of the following calendar year.
 Each catalog is applicable to one academic year.
 Graduation requirements are subject to change with each catalog.
 Catalog rights ensure that, although a catalog may change, applicable graduation requirements will always be those delineated in the selected catalog at the time of a student’s enrollment.

-• Requests for exception to this policy may be addressed by submitting a petition to the Academic Council.
+- Requests for an exception to this policy may be addressed by submitting a petition to the Academic Council.

 Graduation Petition